• We offer 30 contact hour classes below - Homestudy

 3. Delaware provider number DE-131, for Delaware nurses and other states.

-4. National approval by the Competency & Credentialing Institute; which is accredited by the National Commission for Certifying Agencies, is acceptable for New Jersey nurses and for other State Boards' requirements for advanced practice nurses.
+4. The Competency & Credentialing Institute; which is accredited by the National Commission for Certifying Agencies.

 Many other National Certification/Accreditation Boards also accept these classes for CE credit (for example, CNOR, nurse practitioners, etc.) Taylor College cannot guarantee acceptance by all Nursing Boards.
 There are constant changes in certification requirements.
 Therefore, it is each individual nurse's responsibility to contact your State and/or National Certification Board to be sure these courses are accepted.